chielorenz/tinymark/README.md

 ![TinyMark logo](/logo.svg?raw=true)

-TinyMark is a compiler of a subset of the [markdown](https://spec.commonmark.org/0.30/) syntax.
+TinyMark is a compiler of a tiny subset of the [markdown](https://spec.commonmark.org/0.30/) syntax.
 It takes a markdown string and returns html.

 # 🔥 Scope